tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_understand_curl.md

 <span style="color: red">?</span>zip=95050<span style="color: red">&</span>appid=fd4698c940c6d1da602a70ac34f0b147<span style="color: red">&</span>units=imperial
 </pre>

 After the query string, each parameter is concatenated with other parameters through the ampersand `&` symbol.
 The order of the query string parameters doesn't matter.
 The order only matters if the parameters are part of the URL path itself (on the left of the query string).
-Any configurable parts of the endpoint that appear before the query string are called [header parameters](docapis_doc_parameters.html#header_parameters) (we'll dive into these later).
+Any configurable parts of the endpoint that appear before the query string are called [path parameters](docapis_doc_parameters.html#path_parameters) (we'll dive into these later).

 ## Common curl commands related to REST